 Veterinarians as professionals form a very important part of our society.
 This is because we live in an environment full of animals.
 These animals are either our pets or they are part and parcel of our day to day life and our lives are not complete without them.
 This tells then that we have to be very cautious with them as negligence on our part may have dire implications on their health hence affecting our health too.
-The implication of the having sick animals is that we need to have them treated.
-The kind of treatment they require is at times very sophisticated and beyond the laymen understanding hence the need for veterinarian as professionals.
+The implication of having sick animals is that we need to have them treated.
+The kind of treatment they require is at times very sophisticated and beyond the laymen understanding hence the need for a veterinarian as professionals.
 However, to train a veterinarian is not that easy and it requires patience and dedication form the graduand.

 The journey towards becoming a veterinarian starts with sitting in that undergraduate class for four years.
 However, in some countries and regions of the world, one may be required to go for a minimum of three years.
 The three or four years in college is coupled with rigorous exercises and intense research.
 This enables the students to have vast exposure and experience in the animal field.
-This means that at the end of the course, the student will have to undergone numerous tests and examinations all meant to ensure that they are qualified and equal to the task.
+This means that at the end of the course, the student will have to undergo numerous tests and examinations all meant to ensure that they are qualified and equal to the task.

-After the four years at the undergraduate level, a student who wishes to be certified by the board will proceed for three to five year training at an accredited veterinarian school.
-This will depend on the field of specialty and the nature of training.
+After the four years at the undergraduate level, a student who wishes to be certified by the board will proceed for three to five-year training at an accredited veterinarian school.
+This will depend on the field of speciality and the nature of training.
 Some may take relatively longer than others.
 After this rigorous training, one is required to apply to the board for certification.
 He/she will be required to sit board examinations and if he/she passes them, this guarantees them outright certification.
 Certification means that one can practice independently since he/she is board compliant and therefore recognized under the auspices of the veterinary profession.